marcpinet/marcpinet.github.io/scripts/README.md

 - CSS is automatically injected

 ### Want to exclude a project?
-- Simply don't include `link_to` in the frontmatter
+- Simply don't include `github_link` in the frontmatter
-- Or point `link_to` to something other than GitHub
+- Or point `github_link` to something other than GitHub

 ### Need to update immediately?
 - Run the local test script